SonyCSLParis/cgae-invar/README.md

 *¹Institute for Computational Perception, JKU Linz*<br/> *²Sony CSL Paris*<br/>

-The method introduced in the publication uses an n-gram approach.
-In contrast, the implementation provided here employs convolution in time.
+The method introduced in the paper uses an n-gram approach, whereas the implementation provided here employs convolution in time.

 Pre-trained model parameters can be used as described [here] (#convert-audio-files-to-invariant-features).
 However, we encourage the user